Stardown-app/Stardown/README.md

 Besides those possibilities, browsers have an occasionally reoccuring bug that makes the context menu options disappear.
 Reinstalling Stardown should fix this.

-### Stardown displayed a red X and didn't do anything

-This may happen if the current website is not focused, such as if you just clicked the address bar.
-In this case, click the page and try again.

-Another possibility is that some websites limit what extensions can do and may prevent Stardown from working.
-A few examples are the Chrome Web Store and Chrome pages that start with `chrome://`.
-Fortunately, very few websites do this and it doesn't prevent Stardown from copying links for multiple tabs simultaneously if the current tab is not one of those limiting websites.

 ### Something else is wrong

 If reinstalling Stardown doesn't fix it and [the issues page](https://github.com/wheelercj/Stardown/issues?q=is%3Aissue) doesn't have an issue for it yet, please make a new issue.